DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 ----------------------

-The librte_pmd_bond bonded device are compatible with the Ethernet device API exported by the Ethernet PMDs described in the *Intel® DPDK API Reference*.
+The librte_pmd_bond bonded device are compatible with the Ethernet device API exported by the Ethernet PMDs described in the *DPDK API Reference*.

 The Link Bonding Library supports the creation of bonded devices at application startup time during EAL initialization using the ``--vdev`` option as well as